The Audi SQ7 TDI has enough torque to tow all your boats - at once. And it's coming to SA in 2020.

 Audi’s latest performance SUV also features four-wheel steering, with a 5-degree angle of counter- or symmetrical steering adjustment at the rear axle.
 That should equate to easier parking at low speeds and superior high-speed stability at highway velocities.

 This SQ7 will team up with the SQ8, which was revealed just a month ago (June 2019) as part of Audi's performance SUV assault.
 There will also be an SQ8 to top off the lineup.
-Both SQ7 and SQ8 are likely to be introduced to SA in early 2020.
+Both SQ7 and SQ8 are likely to be introduced to SA in late 2020.